 Samsung Galaxy Android 11: What’s New

-Samsung’s version of Android 11 will look a lot different than the version Google releases for Pixel devices because it will utilize the company’s new One UI 3.0 user interface.
+Samsung’s version of Android 11 looks different than Google’s version because it utilizes the company’s new One UI 3.0 user interface.

 While we have some information, we don’t have the full picture because Samsung’s version of Android 11 is still in development.

 As expected, the software is loaded up with changes.
 Here’s the first Galaxy Android 11/One UI 3.0 change log from the beta, courtesy of XDA-Developers:

 - Touch and hold an app to add an associated widget.

 - Turn the screen off by double-tapping on an empty are of the Home screen.
 You can turn this on in Settings > Advanced features > Motion and gestures.

 - Dynamic Lock screen now has more categories,, and you can select more than one.

 - See your conversations and media more conveniently in their own sections when you swipe down from the top of the screen.